OfficialHakeem/Screamer/README.md

 # Screamer
-Simple web that makes a Jumpscare.
 I did this when I was bored in my Technology class xd